-When the doors are locked and the remote key is within 1 m (3 ft) of the door handle, touching the driver door handle inside sensor will unlock the driver door.
-Touching the driver door outside handle sensor will lock the doors.
+When the doors are locked and the remote key is within 1 m (3 ft) of the door handle, pressing the lock/unlock button on the driver door handle will unlock the driver door.
+When the driver door is unlocked using the lock/ unlock button, and the lock/unlock button is press again with five seconds, all passenger doors will unlock.